-- Atmospheric temperature, zonal wind, meridional wind and surface pressure variables - Fields sub-sampled on a reduced 32x24 longitudexlatitude grid (half of the computational GCM 64x48 grid; but twice more than what had been used for MCDv4.3, where the reduced grid was 16x12), and for three-dimensional quantities, on all 50 vertical levels. - A time sampling of one data point per day, which is sufficient to reconstruct a day-to-day variability (note that the daily evolution of variables is, like the seasonal monthly evolution, already include in the MCD datasets). - Overall, this means that a single EOF contains 32x24x(3x50+1)=115968 elements, hence the need to retain as few as possible.
+- Atmospheric temperature, zonal wind, meridional wind and surface pressure variables - Fields sub-sampled on a reduced 32x24 longitudexlatitude grid (half of the computational GCM 64x48 grid), and for three-dimensional quantities, on all 73 vertical levels. - A time sampling of one data point per day, which is sufficient to reconstruct a day-to-day variability (note that the daily evolution of variables is, like the seasonal monthly evolution, already include in the MCD datasets). - Overall, this means that a single EOF contains 32x24x(3x73+1)=168960 elements, hence the need to retain as few as possible.